coolsamson7/aspyx/docs/index/service.md

 The library offers:

 - sync and async support
-- multiple - extensible - channel implementations
+- multiple - extensible - channel implementations supporting dataclasses and pydantic data models.
 - ability to customize http calls with interceptors ( via the AOP abilities )
 - `fastapi` based channels covering simple rest endpoints including `msgpack` support.
 - `httpx` based clients for dispatching channels and simple rest endpoint with the help of low-level decorators.